dbx834-bodhi/bodhi-beta-docs/DEVELOPER.md

 * List out all features of the application
 * Be a checklist for what is done and what is not done
 * List out all features that we want in the future
+* A semi-technical overview - a meeting point for developers and everybody else

 ## Core Modules/ Packages